Federal stimulus for business: CARES Act, PPP Flexibility Act, and loan forgiveness

 If you just need a cash infusion to get through the worst of the crisis

-Any business that applies for the PPP by end of June can roll an existing EIDL into a PPP loan.
+Any business that applies for the PPP by August 8, 2020 (extended from June 30th) can roll an existing EIDL into a PPP loan.
 PPP and EIDL proceeds must be used to cover different expenses.

 If you already have a loan from the SBA